You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 If your first language is not English but within the last 2 years, you completed your degree in the UK, you may be exempt from our English language requirements.

 Months of entry

-The programme comprises a mix of Faculty-wide research-based units and departmental disciplinary-based specialisations.
+The course comprises a mix of faculty-wide research-based units and departmental disciplinary-based specialisations.